Risen 2: Dark Waters: Development

-After the success of Risen, the official name of the sequel, Risen 2: Dark Waters, was announced on 19 February 2011.
+Following the success of Risen, the game was officially announced by Deep Silver on 18 August 2010 during a press conference at the GamesCom exhibition in Cologne, Germany.
+The official site was opened on 10 August 2011.
+The official name, Risen 2: Dark Waters, was announced on 19 February 2011.

-Following numerous criticisms of the poor quality of the Risen's console port, the publisher decided that the sequel would be jointly developed on the three platforms from the project's inception, with experts from Piranha Bytes preparing elements for Wizarbox and with test controls every 30 or 60 days.
+Following numerous criticisms of the poor quality of Risens console port, the publisher decided that the sequel would be jointly developed on PC and consoles from the project's inception, with experts from Piranha Bytes preparing elements for Wizarbox and with test controls every 30 or 60 days.

 In late July 2011, Deep Silver announced that they had selected Steamworks as the form of digital rights management for the PC version of the game.
 This allowed users to add their retail keys to a Steam account and play the game via the service and included unlimited installs on any PC and no requirement to have the DVD in the drive to play.
-Risen 2: Dark Waters is the first Risen game to be made for the PlayStation 3.